hackersatcambridge/workshop-continuous-integration/content/notes/notes.md

 You can now continue to add classes to these directories and Gradle will know to compile them as parts of your projects.

-### .gitignore
-Gradle will automatically generate a lot of files locally that we do not want to check into source control, e.g. logs or per-user settings.
-Later on we will set this up as a git repository, and in order to stop git checking in all these files, we can add a file called `.gitignore`.
-This will contain a list of all the things we want git to ignore.

-Head to [gitignore.io](https:gitignore.io) and type in `Gradle` to generate a `.gitignore` with the right contents for a gradle project.

 ## Building your Gradle project
 You may be thinking "Well this is all well and good, but how do I actually build the darned thing!?".